Family of Auberry woman found dead expresses disappointment with how law enforcement handled investigation

 FRESNO, Calif.
-(KSEE) – Family and friends of the woman found dead in Auberry over the weekend made their voices heard with a rally in downtown Fresno Monday.
+(KGPE) – Family and friends of the woman found dead in Auberry over the weekend made their voices heard with a rally in downtown Fresno Monday.

 They held signs for 27-year-old Bessie Walker who was reported missing on the 8th.
 Her body was found by a search party of friends and family Saturday.